Why Does Italy Have So Many Luxury Brands? 13 Historic Reasons

 This centralisation helped Paris cultivate a cohesive and influential fashion industry.
 Whereas Italy’s regional diversity led to a rich array of luxury brands that each embody unique elements of Italian craftsmanship and design.

-Section V: Italian Fashion, Film & Milan Fashion Week
+Section V: Italian Fashion, Film, and the Rise of Milan as a Fashion Capital

 As Italy’s economy recovered after World War II, Milan began emerging as a major fashion capital.
 The city’s status was solidified in 1958 with the establishment of Milan Fashion Week, a major global fashion event showcasing top designers and luxury brands.
 This event was driven by the burgeoning Italian fashion industry, which sought to distinguish itself from its French counterpart.